gateio/gateapi-java/docs/WalletApi.md

         defaultClient.setApiKeySecret("YOUR_API_KEY", "YOUR_API_SECRET");

         WalletApi apiInstance = new WalletApi(defaultClient);
-        String subUid = "10003"; // String | User ID of sub-account, you can query multiple records separated by `,`.
-If not specified, it will return the records of all sub accounts
+        String subUid = "10003"; // String | Sub-account user ID, you can query multiple records separated by `,`.
+If not specified, it will return records of all sub-accounts
-        String settle = "usdt"; // String | Query only balances of specified settle currency. try {
+        String settle = "usdt"; // String | Query balance of specified settlement currency try {
             List<SubAccountFuturesBalance> result = apiInstance.listSubAccountFuturesBalances()
                         .subUid(subUid)